XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

-xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
+xero_tenant_id = YOUR_XERO_TENANT_ID # String | Xero identifier for Tenant
-credit_note_id = '00000000-0000-0000-0000-000000000000' # String | Unique identifier for a Credit Note
+credit_note_id = 00000000-0000-0000-0000-000000000000 # String | Unique identifier for a Credit Note
 allocations = { "Allocations": [ { "Invoice": { "LineItems": [], "InvoiceID": "c45720a1-ade3-4a38-a064-d15489be6841" }, "Amount": 1, "Date": "2019-03-05" } ] } # Allocations | Allocations with array of Allocation object in body of request.
 opts = {
+  idempotency_key: KEY_VALUE, # String | This allows you to safely retry requests without the risk of duplicate processing.
+128 character max.

-  summarize_errors: false # Boolean | If false return 200 OK and mix of successfully created objects and any with validation errors
+  summarize_errors: true # Boolean | If false return 200 OK and mix of successfully created objects and any with validation errors
 }

 begin